logzio/logzio-nodejs/README.md

 ## Update log
 **2.0.0**
-- Supporting TypeScript
+- Added support for TypeScript
-- End of support in node 6
+- End of support for node 6
+- Upgrade dependencies due to security vulnerabilities

 **1.0.4 - 1.0.6**
-- Upgrade dependencies because of known security vulnerabilities
+- Upgrade dependencies due to security vulnerabilities

 **1.0.3**
 - Added the bulk to the callback in case the send failed